esperanca/personal_website/src/posts/weeknote_19.md

 > individuals have a fear of isolation.
 This fear of isolation consequently leads to remaining silent instead of voicing opinions.

 Many people will not feel in a position to talk about racism and Black Lives Matter.
-Besides being a person of colour, I don't think is  my place of speech.
+Besides being a person of colour.
+I don't think is  my place of speech.
 I have too many privileges: I am a male, educated, employed and living in a posh neighbourhood.\
 Things are relatively easy for me.
 A few times I have been affected by racism, but I have never been beaten by a cop. \
 \
 I admit that I am confused.
 I don't know yet if there is a right/wrong way of engaging in this subject.
 But complete silent is not an option.
 I am educating myself, donating and trying to keep my mouth shut.
 If you want to educate yourself I recommend following the amazing black women who are in the front lines of this debate and speaking truth to power on the web: \